-This meeting's purpose was to outline the project's goals and establish a collaborative framework.
+This meeting aimed to outline the project's goals and establish a collaborative framework.
 It set the stage for ongoing communication, ensuring that everyone was aligned on the objectives and ready to contribute their insights and expertise to develop an effective and comprehensive safety plan.